 The proposed approach for code anomaly detection at a scale consists of the following steps:

-retrieve a large representative corpora of source code;
+Retrieve a large representative corpora of source code.

-extract features (calculate embeeddings);
+Extract features (calculate embeeddings).

-run anomaly detection;
+Run anomaly detection.

-process the output of anomaly detection algorithm.
+Process the output of the anomaly detection algorithm.

 Data set

-In the present work the data set Py150 (see [13]) is used.
-The dataset consists of the Python programs, that were collected from GitHub3 repositories by removing duplicate files, removing project forks (copy of another existing repository), keeping only programs that parse and have at most 30’000 nodes in the AST (abstract syntax tree).
-Furthermore, only repositories with permissive and non-viral licenses such as MIT, BSD and Apache were used.
-The data set is split into two parts – 100’000 files used for training and 50’000 files used for evaluation.
+Our current work uses the Py150 data set (see [13]), which consists of the Python programs collected from GitHub3 repositories by removing duplicate files, removing project forks (copy of another existing repository), and keeping only programs that parse and have a maximum of 30,000 nodes in the AST (abstract syntax tree).
+Furthermore, only repositories with permissive and non-viral licenses (such as MIT, BSD, and Apache) are used.
+The data set is split into two parts — 100,000 files used for training and 50,000 files used for evaluation.

-For our purposes, we need to extract code blocks from Py150.
-Code blocks, in our case, are the functions that we found with ast4 package.
-Every such code block correspods to node in AST and has type ast.FunctionDef or ast.AsyncFunctionDef.
-As a result, we got about one million code blocks — inputs for the proposed model.
+To meet our objectives, we needed to extract code blocks from Py150.
+Code blocks, in our case, are the functions we found with the ast4 package.
+Each of these code blocks corresponds to the node in AST and has type ast.FunctionDef or ast.AsyncFunctionDef.
+As a result, we obtained approximately one million code blocks — inputs for the proposed model.

 We use the train/test split for code blocks induced by the original train/test split for Python programs in Py150.